londonhackspace/acnode-dashboard/Readme.md

 * Users are in an OU
 * Groups are in a (separate) OU
 * users are linked to groups via the memberUid attribute on the group

+Redis
+====
+Redis serves as a caching layer and persistence store.
+It is an in-memory cache, but periodically saves state to disk, so can also be used for longer term persistence.

+If enabled, it is used as a session store, user store, and general data persistence store for node data.

+Users
+====
+The code supports multiple authentication providers.
+It is envisaged that LDAP will be the main one in use, however there are a few cases when another source of users may be preferred:
+* development
+* Use somewhere other than LHS
+* Storing machine accounts for API use

+There is a utility in [bootstrapper](bootstrapper) which creates a default "admin" user, for bootstrapping new systems.
+It uses the same configuration environment variables and/or file as the main dashboard process.
+It will create a user in the Redis provider, though it could easily be extended to support other writable providers.

 API
 ===